 In March 2014, the American-Swiss curator Alexandra Stock invited Eva Frapiccini to participate in a month-long residency hosted by Al Riwaq Art Space in Manama, Bahrain.
 The Dreams’ Time Capsule was one of the main projects showcased during the Festival of Public Art Alwan 338.
 Foundations, curated by Alexandra Stock.
 The participative event was then installed during for six days in front to the Al Riwaq Art Space in Manama.

-During the opening and the following days, the artist Eva Frapiccini and the volunteers invited the visitors to enter inside the itinerant station in order to record one of their dreams.
-The visitors participated with more 130 testimonies, giving their enthusiastic feedbacks.
+The artist Eva Frapiccini and a team of volunteers invited visitors to enter the installation to record one of their dreams.
+The visitors gave more than 130 testimonies.

-We wish to thank all the Al Riwaq team and the volunteers that were very supportive.
-Again we would like to thank all the artists and visitors who have lived with us this great experience.
+We wish to thank all the Al Riwaq team and the volunteers for their support.
+We would also like to thank all the artists and visitors who shared with us this great experience.
 Inshallah we’ll see soon.

 It is available for downloading the cahier about the venues in Riga, Latvia.
 In collaboration with Zane Onckule, chief curator of kim?
 Comtemporary Art Space, and the visual artist Eva Frapiccini. download

-A personal greeting to Graciela and Duque’s Family for their kindness.
-Thanks to all of them, we’ve really enjoyed the spirit of Latin America, in spite the difficulties lived with the airlines companies!
+Our personal greetings go to Graciela and Duque’s family for their kindness.
+Thanks to all participants, organisers and researchers.
+We really enjoyed the spirit of Colombia (in spite of all the difficulties we experienced because of the airline companies!)